aprksy/labkit/docs/commands/node-add.md

 #### Assumption

 - You are inside a valid lab directory (contains `lab.yaml`)
-- The template container (e.g., `golden-base`) exists and is accessible
+- The template image (e.g., `alpine`, `ubuntu`) exists and is accessible for the selected backend
-- Incus daemon is running
+- The selected backend daemon is running (Incus, Docker, etc.)
-- User has write access to the current directory and Incus
+- User has write access to the current directory and the backend

 The command:

 1. Validates input:
-    - Ensures container name is valid (alphanumeric, hyphen)
+    - Ensures node name is valid (alphanumeric, hyphen)
-    - Checks that <name> doesn’t already exist as a container
+    - Checks that <name> doesn’t already exist as a node for the selected backend

-2. Resolves template:
+2. Resolves template and node type:
     - Uses --template if provided
+    - Uses --node-type if provided (container, vm, oci)
-    - Otherwise uses default_template from global config
+    - Otherwise uses defaults from config

 3. Creates actions plan (in dry-run mode):
-    - Clone container from template
+    - Create node from template (container or VM based on node-type)
     - Create `nodes/<name>/ directory`
     - Generate `manifest.yaml` and `README.md`
-    - Mount `nodes/<name>` → `/lab/node` in container
+    - Mount `nodes/<name>` → `/lab/node` in node
     - Mount `shared/` → `/lab/shared` (if enabled)
-    - Apply labels: `user.lab=<lab-name>`, `user.managed-by=labkit`
+    - Apply backend-specific labels/metadata
     - Commit metadata to Git

 4. Executes all steps atomically
 5. Logs event to `logs/YYYYMMDD-HHMMSS-add-node.txt`